Lung Cancer Symptoms

 • Loss of appetite

-• Pain in bones, shoulder, other areas
+• Pain in bones, shoulder, or other areas

 • Shortness of breath